Linux Embedded & Yocto training

-Our most popular ‘comboonline course because in just five afternoons you can learn everything you need to begin to cross compile the Linux Kernel for an ARM card and use Yocto Project to generate recipes and custom layers.
+Our most popular ‘comboonline course because in just five afternoons (online) or four full days (in-person), you can learn everything you need to begin to cross compile the Linux Kernel for an ARM card and use Yocto Project to generate recipes and custom layers.

 Basic course aimed at beginners with a minimum knowledge of Linux, it provides the information needed to configure and cross-compile the u-boot Bootloader and the Kernel.